 The changes to SAT Math were designed to make it more similar to the tests you take in math class, meaning you're asked harder questions in a more straightforward way.

 ACT Math stayed more or less the same, despite some tweaks to topic distribution.
-However, the changes to the SAT have created some new differences between the tests.
+However, the changes to the SAT have created some new differences between the tests:

-There still isn't be a science section on the new SAT, but the College Board is attempting to incorporate those skills into the other three sections.
-According to the SAT website, the new test "call[s] on the same sorts of knowledge and skills that students will use in college, in their jobs, and throughout their lives to make sense of recent discoveries, political developments, global events, and health and environmental issues."
+"[the redesigned SAT] call[s] on the same sorts of knowledge and skills that students will use in college, in their jobs, and throughout their lives to make sense of recent discoveries, political developments, global events, and health and environmental issues."

 Ideally, the changes to the essay create results that better reflect your ability to understand and build arguments, though it remains to be seen how many schools will require the essay section once it's optional for both tests.

-|Scoring Domains||Reading, Analysis, and Writing||Ideas and Analysis, Development and Support, Organization, and Language Use|
+|Scoring Domains||Reading, Analysis, Writing||Ideas and Analysis, Development and Support, Organization, Language Use|

-Need to generate specific examples.
-Since the prompt itself only provides perspectives on the issue, not facts, you'll need to come up with specific examples to bolster your argument.
+- Need to generate specific examples: Since the prompt itself only provides perspectives on the issue, not facts, you'll need to come up with specific examples to bolster your argument.

-What Do These Differences Mean for You?
+What Do These SAT and ACT Differences Mean for You?

-Content Differences between the new SAT and ACT
+Content Differences Between the SAT and ACT

 Check Whether You Need to Take the Essay